enkidevs/curriculum/Web/HTML/best-practices/html-vs-htm.md

 When was the “.htm” extension used?

 ???

-* When early DOS limited all extensions to 3 character.
+ * When early DOS limited all extensions to 3 characters.
+ * It was never used.
+ * It is still mandatory on MAC OS
+ * When only 3 letter extensions existed.